adityapattiyeri/home-remote/README.md

 | 18  | Lights|
 | 13  | Media |

+ Pressing the 'Ok' button wakes up the device and long pressing the 'Home' button puts the device to sleep.

 ### Battery:
  I have used a 1000 mAh LiPo battery directly connected to the FireBeetle board.
 The board comes with built in battery protection circuit.